ukaea/hdc/doxy/README.md

 - libDyND library
 - Python 2.7 or any Python 3 (tested only with 3.4 and 3.5)
 - CMake >= 2.8.11
-- Doxygen for Documentation building
+- Doxygen for documentation building

 Building libDyND
 ----------------